- September 17, 1960

 Lack of financial backing slowed Damon’s progress through the ranks and later he said he was happy with a possibility to drive anything.
 Hill appeared as a guest in the various racing series like British Touring Car Championship, British Formula 3000 Championship and even in 24 Hours of Le Mans.
 During 1990, Hill got a chance to drive for Middlebridge Racing in Formula 3000 and despite driving well, winning a couple of pole positions and leading in many races but failing to win.

-Test driver in Williams and first F1 race with Brabham
+Test driver in Williams, F1 debut with Brabham

 Thanks to a solid driving but also to his famous family name, in 1991 Damon was hired by championship-winning team Williams as a test driver.
 At the same time, Hill competed in Formula 3000, finally establishing himself as a quality driver, capable of competing in Formula 1.